MANAGING IMPACT ON THE ENVIRONMENT AND THE COMMUNITIES

-CDL is committed to complying with all applicable EHS legal requirements enforced by local authorities such as the Building and Construction Authority (BCA), National Environment Agency (NEA), Public Utilities Board (PUB), Ministry of Manpower (MOM) and Singapore Civil Defense Force.
-Through constant monitoring, evaluation, and auditing of our ISO14001 and OHSAS18001 certified EHS management system, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.
+CDL is dedicated to minimising and mitigating the impact of our developments on the environment and the surrounding communities.
+We are also committed to complying with all applicable EHS legal requirements enforced by local authorities, such as the BCA, NEA, PUB, MOM and SCDF.
+Through constant monitoring, evaluation, and auditing of our ISO 14001 and OHSAS 18001 certified EHS Management System, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.

 Managing Vector Control at Construction Sites

-To keep the incidence of vector-borne diseases low in Singapore, the local authorities leverage on vector management systems, complemented by education, enforcement, and continuous research to achieve this goal.
-Recognising that construction sites, if not well managed, could become environments for mosquito breeding and rodent infestation, CDL works closely with our builders to ensure that effective systems are in place to prevent pests, curb dengue transmission and protect workers and residents around our work sites against dengue fever.
+To keep incidence of vector-borne diseases low, NEA has effective vector management systems, complemented by education, enforcement, and continuous research in place to achieve this goal.
+Recognising that construction sites, if not well-managed, could become environments for mosquito breeding and rodent infestation, CDL works closely with our builders to ensure that effective systems are in place to prevent pests, curb dengue transmission, and protect workers and residents around our work sites against dengue fever.

-Besides ensuring that our builders schedule and conduct regular housekeeping on site, we require that they maintain comprehensive pest surveillance and control programmes.
+In addition to ensuring that our builders schedule and conduct regular housekeeping on-site, we also require that they maintain comprehensive pest surveillance and control programmes.
 We also actively engage our contractors and their workers through awareness building and educational talks to ensure effective vector control and minimise incurring fines for vector breeding.